Learning Abroad Center

 LAC Program

-Spend your summer in Siracusa, Sicily, a UNESCO World Heritage Site, studying the rich and complicated history through topics such as migration, human rights, entrepreneurship and supply chain management.
+Spend your summer in Siracusa, Sicily, a UNESCO World Heritage Site, studying topics of importance to contemporary Sicily such as human rights and migration, international law, and marine biology and ecology.
 Participate in a research project with a local organization.

 Program Details